2023 Board of Directors

 katherine@maine.aiga.org

 A native of Massachusetts, Katie obtained a business degree from Suffolk University in Boston.
-She spent time living in Sweden and Texas before making Portland her home seven years ago.
-Her hobbies include writing, reading, exploring (ideally on a bike), and spending as much time with her two cats as possible.
+She spent time living in Sweden and Texas before making Portland her home in 2014.
+Outside of work, her hobbies include writing, reading, exploring (ideally on a bike), playing pool, and spending as much time with her two cats as possible.

 Rachel Guthrie